7 Causes of Stress in The Workplace: How to Eliminate Them

 That said, workers can’t escape the pressures of a contemporary workplace.
 What matters is how they manage it.

-So, in this article, we will delve into the causes and effects of workplace stress and share some practical tips for managing and reducing stress levels.
+So, in this article, we will delve into the causes of stress in the workplace and share some practical tips for managing and reducing stress levels.

 What Is Workplace Stress?